-Λ ark \cap 101

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the fiscal year ended December 31, 2008

-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission File number 0-27275

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-(I.R.S.
-Employer Identification No.)

-8 Cambridge Center, Cambridge, MA

-(Address of Principal Executive Offices)

-(Zip Code)

-Registrant's telephone number, including area code: (617) 444-3000

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class

-Name of Exchange on Which Registered

-Common Stock, \$.01 par value

-NASDAQ Global Select Market

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes V No ...

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes No

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxed{}$ No $\boxed{}$

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company (as defined in Exchange Act Rule 12b-2).

-Non-accelerated filer \(\subseteq \text{(Do not check if smaller reporting company)} \) Smaller reporting company \(\subseteq \)

-Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
-Yes \square No \square

-The aggregate market value of the voting and non-voting common stock held by non-affiliates of the registrant was approximately \$5,674.7 million based on the last reported sale price of the common stock on the Nasdaq Stock Market on June 30, 2008.

-The number of shares outstanding of the registrant's Common Stock, par value \$0.01 per share, as of February 25, 2009: 170,493,271 shares.
+172,085,306 shares.

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2009 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File number 0-27275 kamai Technologies, Inc. (Exact Name of Registrant as Specified in Its Charter) 04-3432319 Delaware (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification No.) 8 Cambridge Center, Cambridge, MA 02142 (Address of Principal Executive Offices) (Zip Code) Registrant's telephone number, including area code: (617) 444-3000 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Exchange on Which Registered Common Stock, \$.01 par value NASDAQ Global Select Market Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ✓ No 🗆 If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes \[ \] No \[ \sqrt{} Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\nabla$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\overline{\lor}$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\overline{\lor}$ No $\Box$ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company (as defined in Exchange Act Rule 12b-2).
+Large accelerated filer Accelerated Filer Non-accelerated filer (Do not check if smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
+Yes No The aggregate market value of the voting and non-voting common stock held by non-affiliates of the registrant was approximately \$3,195.3 million based on the last reported sale price of the common stock on the Nasdaq Stock Market on June 30, 2009.
+The number of shares outstanding of the registrant's Common Stock, par value \$0.01 per share, as of February 24, 2010: